puckpuck/hny-otel-semantic/README.md

 Custom attribute definitions can be added to the `model` directory.
 The attribute definitions must be in the same format as the OpenTelemetry semantic conventions.

+> **Note**
+> This tool is provided as a convenience and is not officially supported by
+> Honeycomb.
+Please file an issue if you encounter any problems.